gonzalofranetovic/theme-academic-cv/content/project/stratification_mismatch/index.md

 ---
-title: "Who, but also how many: The influence of socioeconomic composition and size of personal networks on perceptions and beliefs about inequality"
+title: "When Work Doesn’t Pay as Expected: The Stratification Mismatch in Post-Industrial Societies.
+A Euro-Latin American Comparison."

 authors:
 - admin
+- Renata Semenza
-- Miranda Lubbers
+- Simone Sarti

-date: "2024-07-03"
+date: "2026-06-24"

 tags: